 KROC is a fitness event run in conjunction with the Orange County Marathon.
 Children in grades 2-6 can register to participate at the beginning of the calendar year.
 There are weekly training sessions after school where the number of miles the children run are tracked and recorded.
 At the end of the program, the children participate in a final mile run at the OC Fairgrounds, therefore finishing the same number of miles one would run if participating in a real marathon.

 An elegant evening of bonding and learning about physical development, personal care, and other issues surrounding young adulthood.
-This event is only for 5th grade girls and a female parent/guardian.
+This event is only for 5th-grade girls and a parent or guardian.

 Math Field Day

 Math Field Day is a math competition run by volunteers from the Orange County Math Council where teams of 4th, 5th, and 6th-grade students (4 per team) compete in various categories including logic, algebraic reasoning, geometry, mental math, and problem-solving.
 Students need to compete as a team so teamwork is crucial.
 Schools from all over Orange County compete in this day-long competition.
 A Rubik’s cube competition is an optional additional competition during lunch.
 Westpark has always done very well.

 Movie night is a fun event for the Westpark community.
 Families are encouraged to bring lawn chairs and blankets set them up on the field behind the school, and watch a family-friendly movie under the stars.
 The concession stand typically sells popcorn, candy, and glow-in-the-dark items.
 This event does not occur every academic year.

 During Open House in the winter, the PTA helps facilitate community-building by arranging for food vendors to attend the event for the families and staff to patron and enjoy.